anttikivi/flask-library/README.md

 the project is developed further.

 - The user can create an account and log in.
+- The user can edit their username and password.
 - Each user has their personal library that contains the books that the user owns.
 - The user can create new books, delete book ownerships and edit book